sirt3tris/ArtifactSurvey/index.md

 # Introduction

-On this page you will find the outcome of a spontaneous and independent survey contucted on r/Artifact with the goal of exploring how players approach the game Artifact, how they feel when playing it, and what they like/dislike about it.
+On this page you will find the outcome of a spontaneous and independent survey contucted on r/Artifact with the goal of exploring how players approach Artifact.
+Since the launch of the game has not been particularly successful, I was interested in understanding how do people feel when playing the game, how often they play it and what they like/dislike about it.
+I created a survey by adapting two psychological questionnaires that have been previously used to evaluate gaming gaming experience in several contexts: The Game Experience Questionnaire (GEQ - IJsselsteijn, de Kort & Poels 2013) and the MEEGA+ Questionnaire (Petri, Gresse von Wangenheim, Borgatto, 2018).
+I then combined these items with demographic information, such as how often people play the game and which game modality, to contextualize the game evaluation.

+# Methods

 ## Methods
-I created a survey by adapting some items from two psychological questionnaires (The Game Experience Questionnaire - IJsselsteijn, de Kort & Poels 2013; the MEEGA+ Questionnaire - Petri, Gresse von Wangenheim, Borgatto, 2018) and combined them with demographic information, such as how often people play the game and which game modality.
 I posted the survey on r/Artifact and invited users who played at least 6h since the launch of the game.